Samagra-Development/devops/common/db/README.md

 ### STEP 4 add barman's public key (Refer to STEP 3.D) to postgres db user's .ssh/authorized_keys file.
 A. Connect to DB server / container.

-`docker exec -it DB_CONTAINER_ID bash`
+`docker exec -u postgres -it DB_CONTAINER_ID bash`

-`su - postgres`

 `vi ~/.ssh/authorized_keys` PASTE the content copied from STEP 3.D.
 Now exit from container using `exit` command twice.

+### STEP 6 : Do some modifications.
+1. Go to db machine and exec into the container `docker exec -u postgres -it DB_CONTAINER_ID bash`

+2. type `touch ~/.hushlogin`
+3. Now go to the barman machine and `vi /etc/barman.d/mydb.conf`
+4. Modify the ssh_command, like: ```ssh_command = ssh -q postgres@mydb -p 2222```

-### STEP 5  Restart postgres container
+### STEP 7 :  Restart postgres container

-Connect to machine where postgres db container/service is running and run `docker restart DB_CONTAINER_ID` and then run `docker exec -it DB_CONTAINER_ID /usr/sbin/sshd`.
+1. Connect to machine where postgres db container/service is running and run `docker restart DB_CONTAINER_ID`.

-### STEP 6 : Test the replication in barman server using barman user after waiting for 2-3 minutes.
+### STEP 8 : Test the replication in barman server using barman user after waiting for 2-3 minutes.
 `barman check mydb`